Property Investment

 So, you need to balance what you want with how much you’re willing to invest.

-So, paying off the mortgage and living on the pension is not a good retirement plan for most people.
+So, paying off the mortgage and living on the pension is not enough for most people.

 Here are a few case studies to show you the sort of lifestyles Kiwis are aiming for.

 I first met Tanya when setting up Opes Partners back in 2013.
-She already had two investment properties.
-She had owned these for a decade each.
+She already had two investment properties which she had owned for a decade each.

 She was 57 at the time with two teenage sons.
 She wanted to build a passive income and didn’t want to rely on the government pension.